setiyadi-ben/Linux-Engineer-Applied-Practice/README.md

 - Container status
 - Service availability

-Zabbix is used for host-level and service-level monitoring.
+Monitoring is performed using Zabbix for host and service metrics.

-Monitoring dashboards are restricted to internal access.
+Monitoring dashboards are restricted to the internal network and accessed through the VPN layer.

-The goal is to detect resource pressure and service interruptions before they affect availability.

 ---

 ## 8. Backup & Recovery

-Backup strategy includes:
+Backup procedures include:

 - Scheduled database dumps
-- Volume backup
+- Docker volume backup
 - Restore procedure documentation
 - Recovery validation testing

-The restore process is tested to confirm service recovery capability.
+Restore procedures are periodically tested to ensure service recovery in case of system failure.

 ---